dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 `_dbt/{SCHEMA_NAME}/{MODEL_NAME} `

+#### Base Location Subpath
-However, dbt allows users to configure a `base_location_subpath` that is empty by default but, when provided, will be concatenated to the end of the previously described pattern for `base_location` string generation.
-We recommend leaving the `base_location_subpath` field blank by default.
-The `base_location_subpath` input is always appended to your schema name, and this behavior cannot be overridden.
-This ensures dbt can differentiate Iceberg model builds by environment.
+We recommend using dbt's auto-generated `base_location`.
+However, if you have a need to customize the resulting `base_location`, dbt allows users to configure a `base_location_subpath`.
+When specified, it will be concatenated to the end of the previously described pattern for `base_location` string generation.

+For example, `config(base_location_subpath="prod")` will generate a `base_location` of the form `_dbt/{SCHEMA_NAME}/{MODEL_NAME}`

+A theoretical (not recommended) use case: re-using an `EXTERNAL VOLUME` while still maintaining isolation  across development and production environments.
+This is not recommended as storage permissions should configured on the external volume and underlying storage, not paths that can be modified by any analytics engineer.

 #### Rationale